mapzen/terrarium/README.md

                     }
 ```

-In the above code you can see how I’m checking if the vertex is inside the zone for what I have elevation data.
-If that’s true it perform the extrusion of the vertices.
+In the code above you can see how I’m checking if the vertex is inside the zone for where I have elevation data.
+If that’s true it extrudes the vertices.

 ![just earth](imgs/00-earth-orig.png)

-As can be notice the Polygons form the ```earth``` layer on OSM don’t have enough subdivisions and the vertices are extruded in a way that hide important features like roads and buildings (notice the errors generated on the image bellow).
+Sometimes the polygons that form the ```earth``` layer on OSM don’t have enough subdivisions and the vertices are extruded in a way that hides important features like roads and buildings, as seen in the image below.

 ![errors](imgs/00-earth.png)

-To fix this I start making a custom set of plane tiles with subdivisions on important corners ( coming from polygons and lines from OSM ```earth```, ```roads``` and ```landuse``` layers)
+To fix this I generate a custom set of plane tiles with subdivisions on important corners (coming from polygons and lines from OSM ```earth```, ```roads``` and ```landuse``` layers)

 ![subdivitions](imgs/00-subdivision.png)

-In this way by breaking the tiles into small fragments the extortion of the terrain don’t hide geometry.
+By breaking the tiles into small fragments, the extrusion of the terrain doesn’t hide the geometry.

 ![terrain](imgs/00-terrain.png)

-The creation of the necessary tiles could be done running the script followed by the USGS ID (default: `N37W123`) and zoom levels (default: `3-17`)
+Running this script using the USGS ID (default: `N37W123`) and zoom levels (default: `3-17`) will create the necessary tiles:

 ```bash
 cd data
 python makeATiles.py [USGS_ID] [ZOOM_RANGE]
 ```

-Once the tiles are done and you watch the map in higher zoom levels could be appreciated a new problem.
+Once the tiles are done and you look at the map in higher zoom levels, a new problem might emerge:

 ![buildings error](imgs/01-buildings.png)

-The top of the buildings have been extrude according to the heightmap but in a incongruent way.
-To fix this issue a new approach had to be develop
+The top of the buildings have been extruded according to the heightmap, but in a incongruent way.
+To fix this issue we developed a new approach.

 ### Approach B: an image per tile